Why I Came to Jesus: Friendship

 In fact, if you open your Bible to one of the Gospels — Matthew, Mark, Luke, and John — you’ll find that Jesus spent his life with people.
 Look on any page, and you see Jesus relating to people.
 If Jesus had a Day Timer, it would be full of people.
 His life was filled with touching people’s lives, of meeting their needs.
 That’s the kind of person that he was.
 Jesus wasn’t friends with all of those people – he couldn’t be.
 But he cared about them.
 He cares about you.

-What I find amazing in the Bible is all of the people who wanted to be around Jesus.
+What I find amazing in the Bible is all the people who wanted to be around Jesus.
 You read of crowds of up to 10,000 or more people coming to see him.
 You see people inviting Jesus over for dinner, coming up to him, asking him questions.
 You see little kids wanting to hang around Jesus.
 What made people want to hang around Jesus?
 What made him the kind of person that people want to be with?

-Why did Jesus attract people so?
+What was it about Jesus that drew people in so powerfully?
 I want to look at some of the qualities that made Jesus a good friend two thousand years ago.
 Remember, Jesus was limited in how many friendships he could have back then, but he isn’t anymore.
 Jesus can be your friend today.
-What are the qualities that make Jesus a good friend?
-Five of them:

 Jesus once said, “I, the Son of Man, came here not to be served but to serve others” (Matthew 20:28).
 There’s one qualification for being a servant: you’ve got to put others first.
 When you’re a servant, you ignore your own needs and desires and focus on the needs of others.
 You do what they don’t want to do.
 You put them first.
 Jesus was like this.
 He could have demanded that others serve him.
-After all, he’s God.
+He is God.
 But Jesus never did this.
 Jesus instead chose to serve others.
 He chose to put them first.

 Back in Jesus’ day, when you arrived at someone’s house, the household servant would come out and wash everyone’s feet.
 The roads were dusty, and it was common courtesy.
-As you can imagine, this job usually got passed to the lowliest household servant – the one with the least seniority.
+As you can imagine, this job usually got passed to the lowest household servant – the one with the least seniority.
 This was the lowest, most demeaning service that could be required of any person.

 When you read the Bible, you see that Jesus talked to all kinds of people – children, homeless people, sick people, visible minorities, those who were marginalized.
 He also talked to those who were rich and powerful.
 Jesus treated them all the same.
 Jesus never looked down on any of them.
 He approached all of them exactly the same.
 The Bible says about Jesus, “He will not crush those who are weak, or quench the smallest hope” (Matthew 12:20).
 No wonder people love Jesus.
 Jesus is the ultimate servant.
 Even though Jesus is the King of Kings, he became a servant for you and for me.
-Eve n though he is first in the universe, he came to put our needs ahead of his own.
+Even though he is first in the universe, he came to put our needs ahead of his own.
 That’s the first quality that makes Jesus such a good friend.
-There’s a second quality that makes Jesus such a good friend…

 That’s one of the qualities of Jesus that has always amazed me.
 Jesus was never in a rush.
 There were times that Jesus got away from the crowds to be alone with God, but Jesus made himself available to people and their needs.
 The pages of the Bible are full of Jesus dealing with people’s needs – their physical needs, their emotional needs, their spiritual needs.
 Jesus makes himself available to the people that really need him.